luoshanjie/go-clean-arch/README.md

 ## Thanks
 bxcodec's project inspired me a lot(https://github.com/bxcodec/go-clean-arch), and I'd like to thank Uncle Bob for bringing us such a beautiful design.
-Thank you Uncle Bob and Bxcodec:-)
+Thank you Uncle Bob and Bxcodec ^_^